City of Regina Homepage

 Questions & Answers

-When is the start of the 48 or 24 hours clock to clear the sidewalk?
+When is the start of the 48 or 24-hour clock to clear the sidewalk?

 The timeline to clear a sidewalk is considered to begin once snow/rain stops falling, or when the wind stops blowing snow onto the roads and sidewalks.

 Property owners can also be in violation of the bylaw outside of specific snow events if their walk is not shovelled as appropriate.
-For example, if high winds are causing drifts across the sidewalk, the property owner is obligated to clear the sidewalk even though it was not a specific snow event.
+For example, if high winds are causing drifts across the sidewalk, the property owner must clear the sidewalk even though it was not a specific snow event.

 What does it mean to “clear” the sidewalk?